 Some research shows that ginkgo may improve mental performance in healthy people, but the data is inconsistent.

 Some research indicates that supplementing with ginkgo may reduce symptoms of anxiety.

-In one study, 170 people with generalized anxiety were treated with either 240 mg or 480 mg of ginkgo or a placebo.
+In one 2007 study, 170 people with generalized anxiety were treated with either 240 milligrams (mg) of ginkgo, 480 mg of ginkgo, or a placebo.
 The group treated with the highest dose of ginkgo reported a 45% greater reduction in symptoms of anxiety, compared to the placebo group (

 While supplementing with ginkgo may reduce anxiety, it’s still too early to draw any definitive conclusions from the available research.

 Some research shows that ginkgo may help treat anxiety, though this is likely due to its antioxidant content.

 A review of animal studies suggests that supplementing with ginkgo may help treat symptoms of depression (

 One human study in 136 older adults also found that ginkgo biloba extract could improve symptoms of depression and reduce levels of S100B, a marker of brain injury, when paired with an antidepressant (

 Another study showed that older adults with post-stroke depression who took ginkgo biloba extract alongside an antidepressant for 8 weeks experienced significant reductions in symptoms of depression compared to taking an antidepressant alone (